Understanding the Consumer Data Right — Australia’s take on open banking

 Helping our customers go global is part of the deal.
 Here, we tell you all about Australia’s take on open banking.

-If you’ve spent any time in the open banking world, chances are you’ve come across many reports about the spread of this phenomenon.
+Read along as we drill down what has happened so far, what is happening next, and which are the key dates to be aware of.If you’ve spent any time in the open banking world, chances are you’ve come across many reports about the spread of this phenomenon.
 Below, we distil some key takeaways to help you make sense of what’s happening with open banking in Australia.

 Key takeaways 📣

 - Consumer Data Right — Australia has introduced a — referred to as the CDR — which enshrines in law the principle that a consumer’s financial, utility and telco data is theirs to share and make use of.

 - Broader than Europe — Excitingly, the CDR goes beyond what we’ve seen to date in Europe: it covers more products (i.e. not just payment services) and expands beyond banking to utilities and telco data.

 - Leading regulator — The is the central body responsible for the CDR ecosystem.
 They are collaborating with the industry, a data standards body and the banks to implement this new right.